Kyriosity/use-dev/README+/decisions/README+/testing/README+/ut-gradual_assert.md

 # Testing - Gradual assert

-We are used to peremptory feedback from tests: ✅**success** or :x:**fail**.
+Despite languages and frameworks, we are used to peremptory feedback from tests: ✅&nbsp;XOR&nbsp;❌ (either **success** or **fail**).

-However, criteria can be vague and changeable.
+The same for their change.
+Code works and not.

+This is absolutely JUST-D for many if not most cases, but there are other stories with vague and changeable criters:

 - Precision of functions.
 - Execution time and other resource consumption.
+- Strength of encryption

 The same applies to negative results.
+"Not great and not terrible"

+Why to worry about?

+Wooddoo to commit

-## Snap and tendencies
+## Snapshots and tendencies

+🚧 ...
+TO BE CONTINURED ... 🖋️